rails/rails/guides/source/form_helpers.md

 resolve('Article') { [:article] }
 ```

 TIP: Declaring a resource has a number of side effects.
-See [Rails Routing from the Outside In](routing.html#resource-routing-the-rails-default) guide for more information on setting up and using resources.
+See the [Rails Routing from the Outside In](routing.html#resource-routing-the-rails-default) guide for more information on setting up and using resources.

 WARNING: When you're using [single-table inheritance](association_basics.html#single-table-inheritance-sti) with your models, you can't rely on record identification on a subclass if only their parent class is declared a resource.
 You will have to specify `:url`, and `:scope` (the model name) explicitly.

 ### Working with Namespaces

-If you have namespaced routes, `form_with` has a shorthand for that as well.
+If you have namespaced routes, `form_with` has a shorthand for that.
 For example, if your application has an `admin` namespace then

 ```ruby
 form_with model: [:admin, @article]
 ```

-will create a form that submits to the `Admin::ArticlesController` inside the admin namespace, submitting to `admin_article_path(@article)` in the case of an update.
+will create a form that submits to the `Admin::ArticlesController` inside the admin namespace,  therefore submitting to `admin_article_path(@article)` in the case of an update.

 If you have several levels of namespacing then the syntax is similar: